Stormwater Management — Low Impact Development and Green Infrastructure

 - Using LID practices and structures may reduce the overall cost of stormwater management

 - LID practices encourage rain to soak into the ground where it falls, there are fewer opportunities for water to collect pollutants and reach nearby waters.

 - MPCA and stakeholders are exploring how LID practices may help cities and townships achieve certain stormwater regulatory requirements under the Clean Water Act.

 Comprehensive planning and ordinance development are the first step in encouraging low impact development practices.
 Communities throughout Minnesota are incorporating low impact development in comprehensive plans and are re-writing zoning codes and ordinances to encourage and allow these practices.

 - Hanover.
-Through a grant from the MPCA, the City of Hanover successfully incorporated Conservation Design and Low Impact Development into their comprehensive plan.
-The City recently completed a review and re-write of their ordinances and codes to allow and encourage low impact development and conservation design.
-For more information, go to the city of Hanover’s Web site.
+Through a grant from the MPCA, the City of Hanover conducted a review of their ordinances and codes and made modifications to allow and encourage low impact development and conservation design.
+For more information, go to the city of Hanover's Web site.